rust-lang/book/src/ch10-02-traits.md

 We want to make a media aggregator library crate named `aggregator` that can display summaries of data that might be stored in a `NewsArticle` or `Tweet` instance.
-To do this, we need a summary from each type, and we'll request that summary by calling a `summarize` method on an instance.
+To do this, we need a summary from each type, and we’ll request that summary by calling a `summarize` method on an instance.
 Listing 10-12 shows the definition of a public `Summary` trait that expresses this behavior.